impratikpati-web/Regional_Sales_Analysis/README.md

 However, their sales data was fragmented across multiple dimensions — products, customers, channels, and regions — making it difficult to extract clear insights.

+### Goal
+Transform raw sales data (2021–2025) into actionable insights that help leadership optimize growth, reduce risk, and improve profitability.

+## My Approach as a Data Analyst
+I approached this project like a real-world business case:

+### 1. Data Understanding & Preparation